Field Witness // Unsealed Logs

 She looked away first.

-And that was the breach point.
-Not mine.
+That was the breach point—not mine.
 Hers.

 Fragment 007 // The Barrage Move